ogdinca/SDT-Project/README.md

 ---

 ## **Running the System Using Docker**
 It is very easy to use Docker to run all the services together.
-First, we assume the eureka server is already running, if not you have to make sure it is.
-Then:
 #### **Step 1: Navigate to Project Directory**

 ```bash